Best Vlogging Microphone for Canon EOS R50

 ✓ Free Shipping · ✓ Easy Returns · ✓ Secure Checkout

-Buying Guide: How to Choose a Vlogging Microphone
+Buying Guide: How to Choose a Vlogging Mic

 Key Factors

-• Size and Weight: The R50 is tiny.
-A massive microphone can make it front-heavy and difficult to hold on a small vlogging grip.
+• Size and Weight: The R50 is tiny; a massive microphone will make the setup top-heavy and awkward on a tripod.

-• Wind Protection: Always look for a mic that includes or supports a “deadcat” furry windscreen for outdoor shooting.
+• Wind Protection: Always look for a mic that includes or supports a “deadcat” windscreen if you plan to shoot outdoors.

 Comparison Table